city41/neo-geo-dev-book/book/04-graphics-overview/index.md

 << diagram of the fix layer >>

 The fix layer is almost always used for the "heads up display" in games.
 Things like life bars, credit counters, timers, etc, are usually found on the fix layer.
 It's convenient and simple to use, so it is ideal for these kinds of simple visuals.
-It's also useful for screen transition effects, such as this one found in Metal Slug
+It's also useful for screen transition effects, such as this one found in ???

-<< gif of MS screen transition >>
+<< gif of screen transition >>

 The fix layer's tile map is located in VRAM.
 To set a tile on the layer, find its location in memory and write the palette and tile index.
 Just like sprites, this should ideally be done during vblank.
 We will look at precisely how to do this in the next chapter.

-[^1] There is also 8kb of palette data stored in the 68k's main memory, so you could say the Neo Geo needs 76kb of memory to handle graphics
+[^1]: There is also 8kb of palette data stored in the 68k's main memory, so you could say the Neo Geo needs 76kb of memory to handle graphics